mautic/developer-documentation-new/docs/development-environment/design/notifications.rst

 - ``.alert-warning`` for warnings
 - ``.alert-danger`` for errors

-Each class corresponds to a specific icon and color that is automatically applied using CSS logic.
+Each class corresponds to a specific icon and color that's automatically applied using CSS logic.

 Example: